 Prostate Cancer: Treatment Options for Late-Stage Cancer

 The treatment choices for prostate cancer depend on several things.
-These include your age and overall health, and the size and location of the cancer.
-They also include lab test results and the stage of the cancer.
+These include your age, personal preferences and overall health, as well as the size and location of the cancer.
+Treatment also depends on lab test results and the stage of the cancer.
 When prostate cancer has spread to places in your body not near your prostate, it's called advanced or late-stage prostate cancer.
+This includes some stage III and all stage IV prostate cancers, as well as cancer that comes back after treatment.
 It's also called metastatic prostate cancer.

 Learning about your treatment options